A Guide to Claiming Compensation For Damp And Mould

 What Illnesses And Complications Could Be Caused By Penetrating Damp And Mould?

-People Who Should Avoid Sleeping In A Room With Mould Or Damp
+People Who Should Avoid Sleeping In Rooms With Mould Growth or Penetrating Damp.

-• Those who suffer from asthma or other respiratory illnesses
+• Those with asthma or other respiratory conditions.

 How Much Compensation For Damp And Mould Could I Claim?